 📍Location: Quai François Mitterrand, 75001 Paris

-15 – Climb the highest rooftop in Paris
+14 – Climb to the capital’s highest rooftop

 If you want to take in the sights, go to TOO Tac Skybar.
 Why this rooftop and not another?
 Simply because it’s the highest rooftop in Paris.
 120 meters high!
 Perfect for viewing the capital’s finest sunsets!